Prokaryotic large ribosomal subunit

 50S is the larger subunit of the 70S ribosome of prokaryotes, i.e. bacteria and archaea.
 It is the site of inhibition for antibiotics such as macrolides, chloramphenicol, clindamycin, and the pleuromutilins.
 It includes the 5S ribosomal RNA and 23S ribosomal RNA.

-Despite having the same sedimentation rate, bacterial and archaeal archaeal ribosomes can be quite different.
+Despite having the same sedimentation rate, bacterial and archaeal ribosomes can be quite different.

 Structure

 50S, roughly equivalent to the 60S ribosomal subunit in eukaryotic cells, is the larger subunit of the 70S ribosome of prokaryotes.
 The 50S subunit is primarily composed of proteins but also contains single-stranded RNA known as ribosomal RNA (rRNA). rRNA forms secondary and tertiary structures to maintain the structure and carry out the catalytic functions of the ribosome.

 X-ray crystallography has yielded electron density maps allowing the structure of the 50S in Haloarcula marismortui (archaeon) to be determined to 2.4Å resolutionand of the 50S in the Deinococcus radiodurans (bacterium) to 3.3Å.
 The large ribosomal subunit (50S) is approximately twice as massive as the small ribosomal subunit (30S).
 The model of Hm 50S, determined in 2000 by Nenad Ban and colleagues in the laboratory of Thomas Steitz and the laboratory of Peter Moore, includes 2711 of the 2923 nucleotides of 23S rRNA, all 122 nucleotides of its 5S rRNA, and structure of 27 of its 31 proteins.